-Should the proposal be approved and implemented, reversion to the pre-implementation state would only be possible if the conventional navaid is kept in operation.
-Once the navaid is removed it would not be possible to revert to the pre-implementation state.
+Should the proposal be approved and implemented, reversion to the pre-implementation state would only be possible if the conventional navaids are kept in operation.
+Once the navaids are removed it would not be possible to revert to the pre-implementation state.

-DTY DVOR is scheduled to be decommissioned and physically removed in 2022 or sooner if all aerodrome dependencies are removed before then.
+The DET and LAM DVORs are scheduled to be decommissioned and physically removed in 2022 or sooner if all aerodrome dependencies are removed before then.